 Carsten Carlberg (Polish Academy of Sciences, Olsztyn)

-Carsten Carlberg is a German biochemist who is member of the Institute of Animal Reproduction and Food Research, Polish Academy of Sciences, Olsztyn (Poland) and since more than 20 years full professor at the Institute of Biomedicine of the University of Eastern Finland, in Kuopio.
+Carsten Carlberg is a German biochemist who is member of the Institute of Animal Reproduction and Food Research, Polish Academy of Sciences, Olsztyn (Poland) and since more than 20 years, full professor at the Institute of Biomedicine of the University of Eastern Finland, in Kuopio.
 During his time as a postdoc at the Central Research Unit of Roche in Basel (Switzerland), Dr. Carlberg was introduced to vitamin D and focused his investigations on the mechanisms of gene regulation by the micronutrient, its metabolites and synthetic analogues.
-Dr. Carlberg contributed with some 200 original and review articles to the field of vitamin D, in particular to the understanding of transcriptome- and epigenome-wide effects of vitamin D in human immune cells.
+Dr. Carlberg contributed with over 245 original and review articles to the field of vitamin D, in particular to the understanding of transcriptome- and epigenome-wide effects of vitamin D in human immune cells.
 In March 2022, Prof. Carlberg took over the position of WELCOME2 ERA Chair on Nutrigenomics at the Institute of Animal Reproduction and Food Research, Polish Academy of Sciences.

 Patrick Fénichel (University Côte d’Azur, France)